 - How you feel – you may worry or feel easily discouraged when in pain.
 Some people feel hopeless, helpless, embarrassed, angry, inadequate, irritable, anxious, frightened or frantic.
 You may notice your mood changes.
 Some people become more withdrawn and isolated.

-- What you're thinking – how you think about pain can affect how you experience the pain, e.g. whether you believe it is overwhelming or manageable.
+- What you're thinking – how you think about pain can affect how you experience the pain, for example whether you believe it is overwhelming or manageable.

 Speak to a cancer nurse

-The way cancer pain is managed depends on the cause of the pain, but relief is still possible even if the cause is unknown.
-Often a combination of methods is used.
-Options may include:
+The way cancer pain is managed depends on the cause, but relief is still possible even if the cause is unknown.
+Often a combination of methods is used, including: